 - a.
 Any reliable person of good character is eligible to be a member of the SPHO-NJ. - b.
 All new and renewing memberships will be processed online at SPHONJ.org. - i.
-Join or renew your membership at SPHONJ.org under Membership & Awards -> Membership Application. - 1.
+Join or renew your membership at SPHONJ.org under Membership-> Membership Application. - 1.
 Please remember that after the desired memberships/horse nominations are added to your cart, you must check out and pay online for it to process. - 2.
 Annual membership fees are as follows: - Individual Adult: \$40Individual Junior: \$30 - i.
-A junior exhibitor is defined as any exhibitor 18 years or under for the competition year.

-Family: \$50Business: \$50

-c.
-Member Benefits:
+A junior exhibitor is defined as any exhibitor 18 years or under for the competition year. - ii.
+Note: Junior exhibitors competing in leadline only do not need to have an annual membership. - Family: \$50Business: \$50 - c.
+Member Benefits: - i.

-- i.
 Each member in good standing is entitled to one vote when present at open board meetings. - ii.
 Members are entitled to participate in the SPHO-NJ year-end awards program - iii.
 Members are entitled to receive the SPHO-NJ Newsletter.
-Newsletters will be emailed to each members' email, as submitted on the membership application.

-d.
-Outstanding Fees
+Newsletters will be emailed to each members' email, as submitted on the membership application. - d.
+Outstanding Fees - i.

-- i.
 Points toward year-end awards will be withheld for any member with outstanding funds due to the SPHO-NJ until all outstanding funds are paid in full. - e.
 Junior Exhibitor Rules - i.
 A Junior exhibitor must be accompanied by an adult in any SPHO-NJ driving class. - ii.
 Junior exhibitors are not permitted to show stallions.